Rytham00/My-Portfolio/README.md

 # My-Portfolio
-My academic portfolio site, built with HTML &amp; CSS.
+A personal academic portfolio built with HTML and CSS, showcasing my Olympiad achievements, coding projects, and extracurricular activities.

+Built as part of learning HTML/CSS from scratch.